Quantum symmetry in multigraphs (part I): Preliminaries

 \subsection{Setup and Notations:}

-In this subsection we introduce some notations and conventions that we will use throughout the rest of this article.
-Let $(V,E)$ be a directed graph with source and target maps $s:E\rightarrow V$ and $t:E\rightarrow V$.
-We further assume that there is no isolated vertex, that is, every vertex is either an initial or final vertex of some edge.
+We introduce some notations and conventions that we will use throughout the rest of this article.
+Let $(V,E)$ be a multigraph with source and target maps $s:E\rightarrow V$ and $t:E\rightarrow V$. \textbf{We further assume that there is no isolated vertex, that is, every vertex is either an initial or final vertex of some edge}.

 \begin{enumerate} \item For $i,j\in V$, we denote the the subsets $E^i$, $E_j$ and $E^i_j$ of $E$ by the following descriptions: